Skip to Main Content

 March 2025 Attendee

-“ Hannah made an effort to help me brainstorm around some specific details of my project.
+“ [Dr. Frank] made an effort to help me brainstorm around some specific details of my project.
 Often, these types of educational sessions end up being too broad, but she made the concepts feel very personalized and relevant to my work.
 I felt I was able to put the general knowledge I gained about models and theory into practice. ”

 March 2025 Attendee